lowrycito/handbook/pages/study-manual-general-handbook.md

       * 15.1.
 SeminarySeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
       * 15.1.1.
 TeachersSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
       * 15.1.2.
-Seminary OptionsSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
+Buildings, Equipment, and MaterialsSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
       * 15.1.3.
-Buildings, Equipment, and MaterialsSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
+Class Officers and ActivitiesSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
       * 15.1.4.
-Class Officers and ActivitiesSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
+Credit and GraduationSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
       * 15.1.5.
-Credit and GraduationSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
-      * 15.1.6.
 Released-Time SeminarySeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.
     * 15.2.
 Institute

       * 15.2.
 InstituteSeminaries and Institutes of Religion (S&I) assists parents and Church leaders in helping youth and young adults increase their faith in Jesus Christ and His restored gospel.